LakeishaJon/lakeishajon/README.md

 ---

 ⭐️ **Fun Fact**: I love combining my analytical mind with creative problem-solving.
-When I'm not coding, you might find me creating pixel art or exploring the intersection of technology and fitness!
+When I'm not coding, you might find me reading, listening to music, or rewatching The Big Bang Theory!

 💬 **Always happy to discuss**: React development, business analysis, agile methodologies, or how to transition from business roles into tech!